 Invest in the time to get to know your class.

 Use sticks with numbers - match numbers to their materials

 Brag tags - students get to choose what they want to hang on their brag tag for that week to share

 Let students get involved in rule creation and display the rules in the classroom

 Say what you mean and mean what you say

-Y chart - What does it look like, sounds like, feel like when you go to different places in the school.
+Y chart - What does it look like, sound like, and feel like when you go to different places in the school?
 Shows clear expectations for each place.

 Hidden rules at home and school - adjust to new environments.

 Set students up for success and model those expectations

 It's ok to reset and remind ourselves of the expectations